Looking inside jets: an introduction to jet substructure and boosted-object phenomenology: Going to all orders

 The numerical impact of non-global logarithm on jet mass spectra can be large, see e.g.~\cite{Banfi:2010pa,Dasgupta:2012hg}, and because their treatment at NLL is only approximate, they often represent the bottleneck to reach perturbative precision in this kind of calculations.
 Remarkably, as we will discuss in Chapter~\ref{calculations-substructure-mass}, some grooming algorithms greatly reduce or even get rid of non-global logarithms, thus paving the way towards an improved perturbative accuracy of jet mass distributions.

 Because of their complexity, a lot of effort has been invested in better understanding and controlling non-global logarithms.
 In the rest of this section, we highlight some of the main results for the reader interested in a deeper exploration of non-global logarithms.
 The resummation of non-global logarithms was formalised by Banfi, Marchesini and Smye.
 In Ref.~\cite{Banfi:2002hw}, they were able to derive an evolution equation, henceforth the BMS equation, which, equivalently to the Monte Carlo approach, resums the leading non-global logarithm, in the large-$N_C$ limit.
+More recently, this formalism has been extended to the next subleading order~\cite{Banfi:2021owj,Banfi:2021xzn}.

-It has been noted~\cite{Marchesini:2003nh} that the BMS equation has the same form as the Baliksty-Kochegov (BK) equation~\cite{Balitsky:1995ub,Kovchegov:1999yj} that describes non-linear small-$x$ evolution in the saturation regime.
+It has been noted~\cite{Marchesini:2003nh} that the BMS equation has the same form as the Balitsky-Kovchegov (BK) equation~\cite{Balitsky:1995ub,Kovchegov:1999yj} that describes non-linear small-$x$ evolution in the saturation regime.
 This correspondence has been studied in detail in Refs~\cite{Avsar:2009yb,Hatta:2009nd}, where BMS and BK were related via a stereographic projection.
 Because a generalisation of the BK equation to finite $N_C$ exists~\cite{JalilianMarian:1997gr,Iancu:2000hn}, the correspondence between non-global logarithms and small-$x$ physics was argued to hold at finite-$N_C$ and numerical solutions have been studied~\cite{Weigert:2003mm,Hatta:2013iba}.
 Very recently, this correspondence was indeed mathematically established~\cite{Caron-Huot:2015bja}.
 In this approach, a \emph{colour density matrix} is introduced, with the aim of describing soft radiation and an evolution equation is then derived for the colour density matrix, to all-loops, at finite $N_C$.
 The related anomalous dimension $K$ is explicitly computed to one and two loops.
 The one-loop approximation to this evolution equation coincides with the BMS equation, once the large-$N_C$ limit is taken and it confirms on a firmer ground the results of Refs.~\cite{Weigert:2003mm,Hatta:2013iba} at finite $N_C$.
 More importantly, the explicit calculation of the two-loop contribution to $K$ paves the way for the resummation of non-global logarithms at higher-logarithmic accuracy, although computing solutions to the evolution equation remains a challenging task.